daizoru/node-evolve/README.md

 ### Radioactive batteries included

-A collection of various mutation is packaged with node-evolve.
-This include random insert, replace, delete of AST nodes, numbers, strings..
+Various mutators are already available in node-evolve: random insert, replace, delete of AST nodes, numbers, strings..
-This can thus reproduce common software writing errors (or improvements).

-### Support for multiples iterations
+### EXPERIMENTAL - Support for multiples iterations

 It can apply more than one layer of mutation:
 For instance, one iteration might copy AST nodes to a buffer, and another may paste the content to overwrite or insert data.